openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

   validation.
 - Introduced a region resource for constructing a hierarchical container of groups of service endpoints
+- Inexact filtering is supported on string attributes

 What's New in Version 3.1
 -------------------------